Proposals for a new crematorium to serve West Cheshire and South Wirral.

 “A new crematorium would finally allow families to have a local, less busy choice of their own with a minimum of an hour allowed for each service.
 Overall, the new service is expected to look after @1250 cremations a year, 4-5 per day on average, providing a much quieter and peaceful setting.”

-The field is self-contained with mature boundaries on all sides, offering only limited views in and providing a secluded, private setting for funerals.
+• The Waterworks Lane site is self-contained with mature boundaries on all sides, offering only limited views into the site which would provide a secluded, private setting for funerals.

-The existing junction with Hooton Road, providing access to the station, would readily cope with the extra traffic and it is difficult to imagine a more sustainable location, a key issue highlighted by the inspector in her recent decision.
+• The existing junction with Hooton Road, provides access to the train station, and would readily cope with additional traffic.
+It is difficult to identify a more sustainable location that meets the various requirements for crematoria developments.
+Locational sustainability was a key issue highlighted by the appeal inspector in their decision regarding the School Lane site.

 Environment